 Transparent mode: Send escape sequence +++ or toggle the DTR line (depending on AT&D settings) inside or outside a frame.
-The ASCII character # (0x23) character can be sent outside a frame.

-Table 18.2: Frame characters and channel close characters specific to ASCII mode
+Table 19.2: Frame characters and channel close characters specific to ASCII mode

 Direction AT - Driver Function in protocol Special character Hex value Description \rightarrow Start a Request < 0x3C Indicates beginning of Write or Read Request frame. \rightarrow Terminate a Request > 0x3E Indicates end of Write or Read Request frame. \rightarrow Repeated Start Message 0x2A Triggers a Repeated Start condition. \rightarrow Channel Close # or +++ 0x23 Causes the transfer to be aborted and takes the ME back to AT command mode. # or escape sequence +++ can be sent any time inside or outside a frame.